FlyGuy352/CrossChainNFTPaymaster/frontend/README.md

 - **`actions`**: Contains server-side logic for secure calculations with secret values, such as admin signing.
 - **`app`**: The main application folder, containing most of the UI, pages, layouts, and route-specific code.
-- **`components`**: Reusable, simple UI components such as buttons and arrows used throughout the application.
+- **`components`**: Reusable, simple UI components such as buttons, arrows and other small elements used throughout the application.
 - **`constants`**: Project constants such as contract ABIs, contract addresses, and chain configurations (e.g., chain IDs).
 - **`hooks`**: Custom React hooks for commonly accessed data, such as a user’s NFT balance, or for managing state and side effects.
 - **`public`**: Static assets such as images, fonts, and other publicly accessible files.